 Another new feature in Centurial v1.17 is the support for analyzing signatures of persons.
 Just as you would create a clip for a phrase, you can also create a clip for a signature.
 After creating the clip, you can then add the clip to the new Signature field in the Claims Panel:

 As you can see, a signature is actually a status, meaning that Centurial not only stores the signature but also the date on which the signature was created.
-This way, Centurial is able to show the signatures of a person in time:
+This way, Centurial is able to show the signatures of a person over time:

 Clips are another new way of really getting the most out of your sources.
 They help you during the extraction of claims, and later in the process with the analysis of these claims.
 I'd love to hear what you think of this new feature!